LighTnos29/Ticket-Booking-Portal/CONTRIBUTING.md

 ## 🫱🏼‍🫲🏻 Contributing

-We welcome contributions to enhance Bookaflix!!
+We welcome contributions to enhance Ticketease!!
 To contribute:

 **Note:** To assign the issue to yourself type `.take` in the comment on the issue.